stealthman22/100-days-of-code/r5-log.md

 DAY 86 (1st January 2022)Studied default functions today.
 It can set default values for arguments that aren't passed into a function, useful when there is a common value expected.
 They can be set to ternary operators or any other expressions, hence are very flexible.

+DAY 87
+The first-class function is a concept in programming languages that functions are just treated as values.
+In practice, this translates to a fnc  ability to be  ]a higher-order fnc (accepting a fnc as an argument), or return another function.